 CVE-2021-43676: NEX Forms Authentication Bypass for Excel Reports

-Similar to the previously described finding, another vulnerability for the Excel file export exists.
-Here the file is not saved in the file system, but directly returned by the webserver.
+Similar to the previously mentioned finding, another vulnerability for Excel exports exists.
+Here, the Excel file is not directly stored on the file system of the webserver, but directly returned as a server response.

-To exploit the vulnerability, a report has to have been exported into the Excel format.
+To abuse this vulnerability a form report has to have been exported into the Excel format.
 The server then returns the latest Excel file, whenever the GET Parameter “export_csv” with a value of “true” is passed to the backend.
-However, this URL handler does not perform any authentication checks, which allows an attacker to access the file contents unauthenticated:
+This URL handler does not verify any authentication parameters, which allows an attacker to access the contents without prior authentication:

 Figure 3: Proof-of-Concept: Unauthenticated access to the Excel report

-An attacker that abuses either of the authentication bypass vulnerabilities could cause the following damage:
+An attacker that abuses these authentication vulnerabilities may cause the following damage:

-- Access to personally identifiable information, such as names, e-mail addresses or phone numbers
+- Access to PII, such as name, e-mail, IP address or phone number

-This could lead to a considerable loss of confidentiality for the data processed by NEX Forms.
+This could lead to a significant loss of the confidentiality of the data processed by the NEX Forms plugin.